david-hodgetts/TuioToUnityWebPlayerDemo/Readme.md

 # Unity webplayer tuio integration demo

-this demo illustrates passing tuio messages to unity's webplayer.
+This demo illustrates passing tuio messages to unity's webplayer.
 The tuio messages are be handled by [touchscript](https://github.com/InteractiveLab/TouchScript) on Unity's side.

 This works by proxying the tuio messages over websockets.
 We use a node server and [Tuio.js](https://github.com/fe9lix/Tuio.js) to accomplish this.
 This gets the Tuio messages on the browser's javascript engine.
 We then forward those messages to the player via Unity's SendMessage interface.